Guidelines for remuneration for the managing CEO and other senior executives

 The CEO is entitled to an annual bonus corresponding to two per cent of an amount which is based on the company’s operating profit including financial income from its jointly owned associated companies.
 The bonus cannot exceed twelve fixed monthly salaries for the last bonus qualifying financial year.

 The other senior executives participate in an incentive program, within which they have the possibility to receive an annual bonus of not more than four monthly salaries.
-The outcome of the bonuses depend on whether certain limits have been reached in relation to the group’s operating profit, operative growth and customer satisfaction.
+The outcome of the bonuses depend on whether certain limits have been reached in relation to the group’s operating profit.